Our Most Popular Winter Tours from Tallinn in 2025/2026

 6. Ice Fishing – Test Your Luck on a Frozen Lake

-Bundle up and get ready for a uniquely Estonian experience—Ice Fishing!
-Drill a hole into the thick ice of Veskijärv Lake, drop your line, and wait for the fish to bite.
+Bundle up and get ready for a uniquely Estonian experience — Ice Fishing!
+Drill a hole into the thick ice of a lake, drop your line, and wait for the fish to bite.
 Whether you catch something or not, the peaceful surroundings and crisp winter air make this an unforgettable way to connect with nature and local traditions.

-As fish bite better in the morning, we would suggest you to start the day by trying out your fishing luck and maybe hear some fun fishermen tales from your instructor.
+As fish bite better in the morning, we would suggest you start the day by trying out your fishing luck and maybe hear some fun fishing tales from your instructor.

 7. Overnight Winter Experience – A Snowy Escape